adeci/clan-core/clanServices/user-assignments/README.md

 Centralized user management across multiple machines with role-based access control.

+**Note**: This service is NOT enabled by default.
+You must explicitly create an instance.

 ## Usage

 Create a single instance that manages all users across your infrastructure: